Attaching Images, Videos, and Documents ¶

 If you are finished working with the images in your Media Manager, you can click on the "Delete All" button at the bottom right to clear all of them.

 Attaching documents to a step-by-step guide or wiki page is a great way to supplement those guides or wiki pages with additional relevant information.
 Unlike images, users must open the document in a new tab or window for viewing.

 While some pages only allow you to upload an image, other pages, such as the Guide Details page of a step-by-step guide, enables you to upload an image and a document.
 Documents can be very useful to guides and category pages.
 They provide further information or additional resources to a reader.

-Just as with the Image Uploader, clicking on the Documents tab brings up a panel of your currently uploaded documents and the option to upload more.
+Clicking on the Documents tab brings up a panel of your currently uploaded documents and the option to upload more.